storyflowserver/documentation/blocks/intents-slots.md

 ![img](https://i.imgur.com/Rp5QBkc.png)

 Synonyms can also be added for each of the utterances of your slot.
 These will allow your user to say a variety of words and trigger the root word of the synonym.
-For example, if the user says veggie or mushroom, the word vegetarian will be triggered and saved in your utterance.
+For example, if the user says veggie or mushroom, the word vegetarian will be triggered and saved in your Slot.

 ![img](https://i.imgur.com/5dvuF5T.png)